 The BioVentures Board comprises a select group of individuals from the realms of business, education, philanthropy and the investment community.
-The Board advises BioVentures on policies and practices to facility basic, medical, clinical and translational research, the development of the information, products and processes resulting from such research, and the investment and management of assets to meet priority needs of UAMS and BioVentures.
+The Board advises BioVentures on policies and practices to facilitate basic, medical, clinical and translational research; develop information, products and processes resulting from such research; invest and manage assets to meet priority needs of UAMS and BioVentures.

 Retired Vice President of Strategic Innovations and Investments Arkansas Blue Cross and Blue Shield and Executive Vice President of USAble Corporation.

 Chairman/CEO/Founder Cassava Sciences.
 Mr. Barbier helped in the growth or founding of Exelixis Inc. and ArQule, Inc., both publicly-traded drug development companies, and EnzyMed, Inc., a chemistry company sold to Albany Molecular Research, Inc.

 Executive in Residence Austin Technology Incubator: Since its inception 30 years ago, ATI has had a dual purpose: to serve the university as an education and research laboratory for entrepreneurship and technology venturing, and to serve as a regional catalyst for economic development.

 Provost and Chief Academic Officer of UAMS.
 She provides leadership to coordinate academic programs in partnership with the Deans and other campus officials.
 Dr. Gardner oversees a number of departments and programs that promote academic excellence and enrich the campus’ intellectual environment.

 Amanda George, CPA is the vice chancellor for finance and chief financial officer of UAMS.
 George previously served as associate vice chancellor for clinical finance and CFO of the integrated clinical enterprise.
 George joined UAMS in 2013 as administrator for the Department of Internal Medicine, then in 2015, became administrator for the Medical Specialties services line.